![]() |

 TomTom should add these options in the still photo settings menu to round out their product in a better way...

-I can officially confirm that the TomTom Bandit does definitely meet and achieve the manufacture rated recording times of 3 hours at full HD resolution making it the action camera with the longest recording time ever in ModSynergy's hands.
-What is more surprising is that that I left GPS enabled and Bandit still could virtually make 3 hours recording time.
-I can also confirm that the manufacture rated 1900mAh Lithium-Ion battery is indeed valid and has not been mislabeled or misrepresented like some other (Chinese) action cameras turned out to be.
-Through a USB charge monitor, I've encountered during recharging phase that the TomTom Bandit has a maximum charge rate of 1.04A making it very speedy when recharging.
-I've confirmed that from a depleted battery state the Bandit's true battery is indeed 1900mAh.
-The battery capacity is not misrepresented, I actually saw a little more extra capacity over the 1900mAh rated capacity, which is always welcome.
+I have conducted extensive tests and can confidently confirm that the TomTom Bandit lives up to its manufacturer's claims of recording for 3 hours at full HD resolution, surpassing any other action camera I've had the opportunity to test.
+This remarkable recording time sets a new standard in the industry.
+What is even more impressive is that, despite leaving GPS enabled throughout the recording sessions, the Bandit was still able to achieve close to 3 hours of continuous recording.
+This demonstrates the efficiency and optimization of the camera's power management system.
+Additionally, I can verify that the Bandit's 1900mAh Lithium-Ion battery meets the manufacturer's specifications accurately.
+Unlike certain other (Chinese) action cameras that have been found to have mislabeled or misrepresented batteries, the Bandit's battery capacity is genuinely 1900mAh.
+This reinforces the reliability and trustworthiness of TomTom's product.
+With its exceptional recording time and a valid 1900mAh battery, the TomTom Bandit sets a new standard for action cameras, providing users with extended recording capabilities and peace of mind.
+During my testing, I used a USB charge monitor to assess the recharging performance of the TomTom Bandit, and I can confirm that it has an impressive maximum charge rate of 1.04A.
+This high charging speed allows the Bandit to replenish its battery quickly, minimizing downtime between recording sessions.
+Furthermore, I conducted tests to verify the actual capacity of the Bandit's battery.
+From a fully depleted state, I found that the true capacity of the battery matched the manufacturer's rated 1900mAh.
+In fact, I observed a slight additional capacity beyond the rated 1900mAh, which is always a pleasant surprise.
+These findings indicate that the battery capacity of the TomTom Bandit is accurately represented and even offers a slight bonus capacity.
+The combination of a fast recharge rate and a reliable battery capacity ensures that users can maximize their recording time and enjoy extended usage without unnecessary delays.
 Where Can I Buy One?
 And For How Much?
 If purchased directly from the TomTom website, the Bandit Base Pack is sold for $399.99 USD, while the Premium Pack is sold for $499.99 USD.
 Purchasing on Amazon (USA) is a better solution because right now on sale you can purchase the TomTom Bandit Premium Pack for 30% off retail or $349.99 USD saving $150 USD!
 UPDATE: TomTom Bandit Premium Pack is now $269.99!
 Use the link below.
 The TomTom Bandit Base Pack is also on sale right now for 25% off retail (save $100 USD), making it only $299.99 USD to purchase!
 Both versions are shipping out directly from Amazon, so you can have Amazon's protection and peace of mind.
 UPDATE: TomTom Bandit Base Pack is now $149.00!
 Use the link below.

 |